Is College Debt Bad? 5 Experts Weigh In

-- For most Americans, taking on student loan debt may be "inevitable" to attend college.
+- Student debt may be "inevitable" for most Americans planning to attend college

-This debt has ballooned to nearly $1.75 trillion in the U.S. That figure is spread across 43.4 million Americans for an average of $37,358 per borrower, according to a BestColleges analysis of student debt.
+Student loan debt has ballooned to nearly $1.63 trillion in the U.S. That figure is spread across 43.5 million Americans for an average of $37,574 per borrower, according to a BestColleges analysis of student debt.

 Those figures, not surprisingly, have caused concern among many prospective college students.
 A recent survey from EAB found that college affordability is the top consideration in whether and where students apply and enroll.
 Thirty-six percent say they picked their institution for its "affordable tuition."